BazzaCuda/TRARunrar/README.md

 listArchive, testArchive and extractArchive tested and working against the latest versions of unrar.dll (v7.11.1.1525 - 2025/03/19), including multi-volume RAR archives.

-Full documentation to follow: see below for usage examples.
+See below for usage examples.

 TRAR as a Delphi IDE component has now been added.
 TRAR works just as well when used as standalone, included (i.e. "uses") units in a Delphi project, which is how I use it in my own projects.